keenbytes/struct-validator/README.md

 Use the package with the following URL:
 ```
-import "github.com/keenbytes/structvalidator"
+import "github.com/keenbytes/struct-validator"
 ```

-And see below code snippet:
+And see the below code snippet:
 ```
 type Test1 struct {
 	FirstName     string `validation:"req lenmin:5 lenmax:25"`